tldr-pages/tldr/pages/common/dlv.md

 > Debugger for the Go programming language.
 > More information: <https://github.com/go-delve/delve/blob/master/Documentation/usage/dlv.md>.

-- Compile and begin debugging main package in current directory (by default, with no arguments):
+- Compile and begin debugging the main package in the current directory (by default, with no arguments):

 `dlv debug`